 In EYFS and Key Stage 1, we focus on learning to read.
 This begins in our nursery classroom where we promote a love of reading through celebrating books.
 Children are shown how to hold books, to turn pages, to know which end of the book we start from and that we can retrieve information from stories.
 A love of books and reading is fostered through modelling respect for books and ensuring that ‘they are always happy’.
 Phase 1 phonics of Letters and Sounds is a huge part of early reading and concentrates on developing children’s speaking and listening skills, allowing them to tune into sounds around them.
 This lays a strong foundation for the introduction of grapheme phoneme correspondences in phase 2.

-In our reception classrooms, Letters and Sounds is followed consistently in order to ensure high-quality phonics teaching.
+In our reception classrooms, a bespoke version of Letters and Sounds is followed consistently in order to ensure high-quality phonics teaching.
 Phase 1 is consolidated or introduced for new children within the first half term.
-Phase 2 also begins within the first half term by introducing a sound (phoneme) a day, as well as up to 3 sight words a week.
-Letter names are introduced alongside each phoneme and we use Jolly Phonics kinaesthetic actions to accompany these.
-New phonemes are sent home daily for children to practice alongside a reading book.
+Phase 2 also begins within the first half term by focusing on a grapheme over two days; one reading and one writing.
+This is then carried on into key stage 1.
+Up to three sight words are also taught weekly.
+Letter names are introduced alongside each phoneme.
 Children are read with and books are changed twice a week on a 1:1 basis.
 We use phonics-based books to support reading development in school which are closely linked to the sounds the children have learnt that week to ensure they can read their home reading books.